velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/scraps.md

 "And if you wish to *stay* saved, you will rouse yourself and overcome this pitiful emotional block," I respond, momentarily reverting to my courtly persona.
 "Are you not a case officer of the Adversary, Lishuen?
 Your kind is made of stern stuff."

-Lishuen closes her eyes, inhales deeply, digs her fingernails into her arm again.
+Lishuen flushes, closes her eyes, inhales deeply, digs her fingernails into her arm again.
 "I'm sorry.
 You're right; I'm being childish."

 "It is understandable."
 I beckon.
 She nods.
 She's still wobbly on her legs but she's able to stand on her own without clutching the chair.